 Sessions are 50 minutes in length.

-If you are interested in the possibility of therapy, do get in touch at firstname.lastname@example.org telling me a little about your reasons and your hopes and I will get back to you.
+If you are interested in the possibility of therapy, do get in touch at firstname.lastname@example.org.
+Let me know why you are seeking therapy at this time and what you hope to get out of it.